 Heading Back to the Gym?
-Here's How to Do It Safely
+How to Reduce Your Risk of Infection

 Exercise has benefits to our mental and physical health.
 It's no wonder many people are excited to see gyms and other athletic facilities reopen after being closed over concerns about COVID-19.
 But you may be wondering whether it’s safe – or smart – to return.